Yorko/mlcourse.ai/mlcourse_ai_jupyter_book/book/topic09/topic9_part1_time_series_python.md

 We continue our open machine learning course with a new article on time series.

-Let's take a look at how to work with time series in Python: what methods and models we can use for prediction, what double and triple exponential smoothing is, what to do if stationarity is not your favorite thing, how to build SARIMA and stay alive, how to make predictions using xgboost...
+Let's take a look at how to work with time series in Python: what methods and models we can use for prediction, what double and triple exponential smoothing are, what to do if stationarity is not your favorite thing, how to build SARIMA and stay alive, how to make predictions using xgboost...
 In addition, all of this will be applied to (harsh) real world examples.

 ## Article outline